-Certificate in Quantitative Finance (CQF) Exam – If you have always dreamed of doing a financial engineering program, but don’t know where to look, Certificate in Quantitative Finance (CQF) program is for you.
-This is a part time financial engineering program which you can complete within 6 months.
-If you are planning to go in core domains like IT, insurance, risk management or quantitative trading, this is the right course for you.
+Certificate in Quantitative Finance (CQF) Exam – If you have always dreamed of doing a financial engineering program, but don’t know where to look, the Certificate in Quantitative Finance (CQF) program is for you.
+This is a part-time financial engineering program that you can complete within 6 months.
+If you are planning to go in core domains like IT, insurance, risk management, or quantitative trading, this is the right course for you.

-In this article, we will go in depth about the particulars of the course.
-You will get to know why you should go for this course, fees of the program, subjects to be studied, how the course is being modeled, how should you prepare for CQF exam, pros and cons of the program and finally whether this is the right course for you to be more employable in the marketplace.
+In this article, we will go in-depth about the particulars of the course.
+You will get to know why you should go for this course, the fees of the program, subjects to be studied, how the course is being modeled, how should you prepare for the CQF exam, the pros and cons of the program, and finally, whether this is the right course for you to be more employable in the marketplace.

-- What is Certificate in Quantitative Finance (CQF)?
+- What is a Certificate in Quantitative Finance (CQF)?

 - CQF Program Fees